-NORTH GEORGIA HOUSE RABBIT SOCIETY BYLAWS
+GEORGIA HOUSE RABBIT SOCIETY BYLAWS

 ARTICLE I - NAME

-The name of the organization shall be the North Georgia House Rabbit Society.
-(NGHRS).
-The organization shall be recognized by the Internal Revenue Service as an organization exempt from federal income taxation under Section 501(c)3 of the Internal Revenue Code of 1986.
+The name of the Organization shall be the “Georgia House Rabbit Society” abbreviated “GHRS” and referred to in this document as “GHRS” or “Organization”).
+The Organization shall be recognized by the Internal Revenue Service as an Organization exempt from federal income taxation under section 501(c)3 of the Internal Revenue Code of 1986.

 ARTICLE II - PURPOSE